DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Experiment Results

 \subsubsection{Qualitative Analysis}

 We visualize detection results on randomized camera-shake video sequences with diverse vehicle motion directions for different methods, as illustrated in Fig.~\ref{fig:dingxing}.
-Under complex backgrounds and severe platform jitter, most baseline methods suffer from frequent false detections and missed objects, particularly in regions with strong illumination changes, shadows, and road boundaries, where bounding boxes often drift or become misaligned.
-In contrast, DeTracker accurately localizes vehicle targets across consecutive frames and reduces both false positives and missed detections (see the red and yellow highlighted regions).
+Under complex backgrounds and severe platform jitter, most baseline methods suffer from frequent false positives and missed detections, particularly in regions with strong illumination changes, shadows, and road boundaries, where bounding boxes often drift or misalign.
+In contrast, DeTracker accurately localizes vehicle targets across consecutive frames, reducing both false positives and missed detections.

 Fig.~\ref{fig:track} further visualizes trajectory predictions from different trackers, where all trajectories are projected onto the last frame of each sequence and color coded by vehicle identity.
 As shown in the first row, DeTracker generates smooth and continuous trajectories that closely follow the ground truth paths, remain well aligned with road geometry, and exhibit minimal jitter.
 In contrast, most baselines suffer from notable trajectory fluctuations at turning regions, with some trajectories drifting along background structures.
 In the second row, baseline methods produce fragmented or discontinuous trajectories, indicating identity switches and unstable temporal association.
 Notably, MP2Net and DSFNet exhibit clear trajectory offsets and breaks, whereas DeTracker consistently predicts complete and coherent trajectories.
-We attribute this performance gain to the GLMD module, which decouples global background motion and enables feature-level alignment, and the TDPF module, which strengthens cross-frame dependency modeling, thereby preserving trajectory coherence and identity consistency over long-term tracking.
+We attribute this performance gain to the GLMD module, which decouples global background motion and enables feature-level alignment, and the TDFP module, which strengthens cross-frame dependency modeling, thereby preserving trajectory coherence and identity consistency over long-term tracking.